Breaths are kind of like potato chips—you can’t take just one.

 This type of shallow breathing does have a purpose: to be used during fever, pain, anxiety, shock, fear or danger.
 It’s not supposed to be used for long periods of time.

 Yet most of us commonly do it all day long without even realizing it.
 And here’s the problem with that: your body is giving you a clear signal of response to prolonged stress.

 Right now, you’re not paying attention to your body’s signals.
 Let’s change that!

 This evolutionary adaptation was designed to keep you safe from harm.
-Unfortunately, evolution hasn’t caught-up with our modern lifestyle pressures.
-It only has prepared us for two states of being: safe or danger.
+Unfortunately, evolution hasn’t caught up with our modern lifestyle pressures.
+It only has prepared us for two states of being: safe or dangerous.

-Your brain’s warning system doesn’t recognize that you’re just upset about a banking screw-up; it thinks that bank notice your reading is the equivalent of a boa constrictor about to bite your hand off.
+Your brain’s warning system doesn’t recognize that you’re just upset about a banking screw-up; it thinks that bank notices your reading is the equivalent of a boa constrictor about to bite your handoff.